helio-money/helio-eth-contracts/README.md

 ETHERSCAN_API_KEY=""
 ```

 `DEPLOYER_KEY` is the private key of the account that will deploy the contracts.
-For unit tests, you can use the private key of the first account in your local Ethereum node such as `c76601189f42a59916a6f4af815582ee0bc174750a9e8a67b5eb69feba6a5fdf`.
+It should have enough ETH to pay for the gas fees.

 To get `ALCHEMY_API_KEY`, you need to create an account on [Alchemy](https://www.alchemy.com/).
 Then, create a new Ethereum app and copy the API key.